Build a PHP chatbot in 10 minutes

 Here a public API is used to return foreign exchange rates to the user.
 The user can type currencies like

-To use api.ai you just need to add the parameter
+To use Dialog flow you just need to add the parameter

 getAnswer method.
 There is also an example in your

-// If you want to use a bot platform like api.ai try // Don't forget to provide your api.ai token in the .env file $replyMessage = $chatbotHelper->getAnswer($message, 'apiai');
+// Don't forget to provide your Dialogflow token in the .env file $replyMessage = $chatbotHelper->getAnswer($message, 'dialogflow');

-You should know have a simple chatbot and a perfect setup for building your own.
-Try to implement your own logic now to respond to the user's messages.
-Additionally you should definitely checkout the mentions bot platform API.ai and WIT.ai to let them help you with the conversations.
+You should now have a simple chatbot and a perfect setup for building your own.
+Try to implement your logic now to respond to the user's messages.
+This repo should be a place where you can try this stuff out.